AndrewRadev/splitjoin.vim/README.markdown

       bar
     </div>

 And another binding for the opposite transformation.

-This currently works for various constructs in ruby and erb, and for tags in html/xml.
+This currently works for:
+  * Various constructs in Ruby and Eruby
+  * Various constructs in Coffeescript
+  * Various constructs in Perl
+  * Various constructs in Python
+  * PHP arrays
+  * Javascript object literals and functions
+  * Tags in HTML/XML
+  * CSS, SCSS, LESS style declarations.
+  * YAML arrays
+  * Lua functions
+  * Vimscript line continuations

 For more information, try `:help splitjoin`, or take a look at the help file online at